rigdev/docs/docs/database/create-database.md

 rig database create --name foods --type mongo
 ```

-the fields of the database will be prompted for
+The fields of the database will be prompted for
 </TabItem>
 </Tabs>